 - Stress management and wellbeing.

 - Relationship skills.

-Our counsellor takes a range of approaches to counselling, including Humanistic, Feminist, Trauma Informed, Solutions-Focused, Psychodynamic, Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Motivational interviewing and Polyvagal.
+Our counsellors take a range of approaches to counselling, including Humanistic, Feminist, Trauma Informed, Solutions-Focused, Psychodynamic, Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Motivational interviewing and Polyvagal theory and Gestalt principles.